UPDATED 6/4/20 - The most recent updates are indicated by a diamond in front of the question.

 - Extensions shall only be granted to youth in Scouts BSA who have already achieved Life rank.

 - When the council receives a COVID-19-related request for a time extension, the council reviews the request and approves it if appropriate.
 A written response stating the outcome of the extension request must go to the youth.
 If approved, the notification must be attached to the youth’s Eagle/Summit/Quartermaster rank application.
-For Eagle, the extension must not exceed 3 months from the youth’s 18th birthday; for Summit/Quartermaster, the extension must not exceed 3 months from the youth’s 21st
+For Eagle, the extension must not exceed 3 months from the youth’s 18th birthday; for Summit/Quartermaster, the extension must not exceed 3 months from the youth’s 21st birthday.

 - Upon turning 18, the Scout must submit a completed adult application and successfully complete YPT; their participant code will now be UP for SBSA or VP for Venturing and Sea Scouting.